MarvinBaral/BalloonShooter/README.md

 A project for shooting specified objects with UNPOWERED projectiles automatically.
 Like shooting airballons with a modified LEGO-RocketLauncher.
 The Launcher itself with three servomotors is controlled by an Arduino via serial port.
 The Camera can be any camera available on your PC.
 The whole project is cross-platform compatible (could be an RaspberryPi with Camera too).

+## Current Status:
+* Servo-Control is working
-Current Status: Servo-Control is working, automatical shooting is working, object detection and distance detection working.
+* automatical shooting is working
+* object detection and distance detection working.

 There just has to be a accurate flightpathcalculation and a prediction of the position of moved objects.

-Protocol for Communication between PC and Arduino: \<char select {0-1}\>;\<int degree {-61 to 93}\>;
+## Protocol for Communication between PC and Arduino:
+\<char select {0-1}\>;\<int degree {-61 to 93}\>;

 ## Sources:
 * http://docs.opencv.org/2.4/modules/core/doc/basic_structures.html#mat